KMHC

-KRMZ (channel 24) is a PBS member television station in Steamboat Springs, Colorado, United States.
-Owned by Rocky Mountain Public Media, Inc., it is one of the five full-service transmitters of the Rocky Mountain PBS state network, broadcasting from atop Quarry Mountain west of town.
-Master control and internal operations are based at Rocky Mountain PBS' headquarters in the Buell Public Media Center in downtown Denver.
+KMHC (channel 24) is a television station in Steamboat Springs, Colorado, United States.
+Owned by Syncom Media Group, it broadcasts from atop Quarry Mountain west of town.

-KRMZ has been part of the Rocky Mountain PBS network since 2007.
-Prior to that, it was an independent television station based in Steamboat Springs, then a Telemundo affiliate] which was seen in Denver on two low-power translators.
+The station went on the air in 1987 as KSBS-TV, an independent station based in Steamboat Springs.
+From 1995 to 2006, it was a Telemundo affiliate which was seen in Denver on two low-power translators.
+After the station–renamed KMAS-TV in 2000–was replaced in the network by KDEN-TV in 2006, it was donated to Rocky Mountain PBS in 2007 and served as its Steamboat Springs transmitter, KRMZ, until 2026.
+Syncom Media Group then acquired the station and renamed it KMHC.

 History

 Early years

 On May 5, 1986, the Federal Communications Commission (FCC) granted a construction permit to Constance J. Wodlinger for a new television station on channel 24 in Steamboat Springs.
 Wodlinger owned radio stations in the Kansas City market.
 Channel 24 began broadcasting as an independent television station in the second half of December 1987, as KSBS-TV; Wodlinger was joined by several other investors in Steamboat Broadcast System, Inc., which owned the station, including president Thomas Greer.
 Local programming on channel 24 at launch included Steamboat Breakfast Club, a daily morning show with news and features; a daily news program; and telecourses from Colorado Mountain College.
 The station filled out its broadcast day with programs from the Satellite Program Network and music videos from Wodlinger-owned Hit Video USA.
 Greer, who had previously produced a program called Ski TV which aired on ESPN, had plans to start similar stations in other Colorado ski cities.
 The station sold itself to advertisers seeking to reach ski visitors, noting that it was the only television signal carried in some of the town's hotels.

 KSBS-TV was sold in 1991 to Frederick I. Shaffer III for $250,000.
 Under Shaffer, KSBS-TV primarily broadcast tourist information programming and content from the Resort Sports Network.